 It should be obvious by now that trading is to me, more than just a way to make money (if you’re new here, check out the About page).

 To me, trading was never meant to be an end in itself, but rather as a means to a more meaningful, and fulfilling end.

 This is a topic I could talk about for hours, but today I’m just going to focus on retail trading as a business model, and why I choose to focus my time and energy on it.

 In my view, this is the best business in the world to be involved in.

 Let’s see why.

 A big reason for choosing trading as a money-making endeavor is the leverage that’s readily available.

-If you tried to borrow $100,000 from your favorite bank to start a business with no track record, you’d be shown to the door faster than you can say “so will you loan me the money?”
+If you tried to borrow $100,000 from your favorite bank to start a business with no track record, you’d be shown to the door faster than you can say “pretty please?”

 Trading provides the lowest-barrier, most efficient access to “borrow” tens, or hundreds of thousands of dollars in your bid to make a profit.